-We provide state of the art solution NMR and HDX-MS techniques to study at an atomic or molecular level protein interactions, dynamics, structure, fragment and ligand screening, post-translational modifications, real-time kinetics, chemical structure of carbohydrates and small compounds.
+We provide state of the art solution NMR and HDX-MS techniques to study at an atomic or molecular level protein interactions, dynamics, structure, post-translational modifications, real-time kinetics, chemical structure of polysaccharides and small compounds.

-We are equipped with three NMR spectrometers: an 800 MHz and a 600 MHz (Bruker) dedicated to biological NMR.
-Both are equipped with high sensitivity cryogenic probes and automated sample changers.
-Our 500 MHz (Agilent) is dedicated to routine QC for chemists.
+We are equipped with three Bruker NMR spectrometers.
+The 800 and the 600 MHz are dedicated to biological NMR.
+Both are equipped with high sensitivity cryogenic probes.
+Our 500 MHz is dedicated to routine QC for chemists.
+The three instruments have automated sample changers.
 HDX-MS is performed on a SynaptG2-Si HDMS (Waters) with ETD, an ACQUITY UPLC M-Class system, and a LEAP-Pal robot for automated sample handling and data acquisition.

-Our team carries out support tasks, provides analyzed data and develops innovative methods in HDX-MS to aid in the rapid statistical validation and visualization of large HDX-MS datasets (MEMHDX software), to study membrane proteins and proteins in complex environments.
+Our team carries out support tasks, provides analyzed data and develops innovative methods to aid in the rapid statistical validation and visualization of large HDX-MS datasets (MEMHDX software), to study membrane proteins and proteins in complex environments.

-- Molecular interactions of proteins (proteins, nucleic acids, carbohydrates, compounds...) - Fragment/Ligand screening, hit validation and characterization - Protein and protein-complex dynamics over a large time-scale (picoseconds - hours) - Intrinsically disordered proteins and protein folding - Post-translational modifications (phosphorylations, acetylations...) - 3D solution structure of small proteins
+- Molecular interactions of proteins (proteins, nucleic acids, carbohydrates, compounds...) - Fragment/Ligand, hit validation and characterization - Protein and protein-complex dynamics over a large time-scale (picoseconds - hours) - Intrinsically disordered proteins and protein folding - Post-translational modifications (phosphorylations, acetylations...) - · 3D solution structure of small proteins